 3D Printing Materials

-Before we talk about how much 3D printing material costs, let’s quickly review what materials are available.
+An equally important question to ask before we talk about how much 3D printing material costs is what material does a 3D printer use?
 Today's 3D printers use thermoplastics and metals.

 Popular plastic materials include: